Assessment of Symptom, Disability, Financial Trajectories in Patients Hospitalized for COVID-19 at 6 Months

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Alexander Yoo, M.D., of the University of Pennsylvania Perelman School of Medicine in Philadelphia, is the corresponding author.
+Authors: Aruna Chandran, M.D., M.P.H., of the Johns Hopkins Bloomberg School of Public Health in Baltimore, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.